Our2020View/Our2020View.github.io/coldweather.md

 At 3F / -16C the samples were all either slush or frozen solid.
 At 85 / 15 and beyond the samples were all frozen solid.
 Yes, even the 100% antifreeze sample was slush at this temperature.

 You can guess what further decreasing the temperature did - things certainly didn't improve.

+So, what did I consider a failure?
+Although slush was not going to be a problem for damaging the tanks, a tank full of slush kinda would make it difficult to dump the next morning.
+Frozen fluid?
+Now, enough of the frozen fluid could be a structural problem for the tank depending on how full it was, but for sure it would be difficult to dump the next morning.
+If you didn't damage your tanks, you could wait for spring ...
+I guess.

 What did I take away from this?
 Well, for the years we have been winter camping in temperatures just slightly below freezing ... we have been very lucky.
 With our factory tank heaters inoperative for those early years, if it had got much colder - there is no way we would have been able to dump our tanks.
 Yup, just lucky.
 And, flushing the toilet with pure antifreeze doesn't help as it doesn't have to get very cold to turn your tank to slush regardless of how much pure antifreeze you put in.  <b>You really need tank heaters if you are going to be spending time in temperatures consistently well below freezing.</b>   The RV antifreeze method for winter camping is just inaccurate folklore at consistent temperatures seriously below freezing.